Is a ‘gas-led recovery’ a road to nowhere?

 Tony Wood is at the Grattan Institute.
 Tony has been Director of the Energy Program since 2011 after 14 years working at Origin Energy in senior executive roles.
 From 2009 to 2014 he was also Program Director of Clean Energy Projects at the Clinton Foundation, advising governments in the Asia-Pacific region on effective deployment of large-scale, low-emission energy technologies.
 In 2008, he was seconded to provide an industry perspective to the first Garnaut climate change review.

 Bruce Mountain is the inaugural Director of the Victoria Energy Policy Centre.
 He is a well-known Australian energy economist whose research and advisory work has focused on the economic regulation of network monopolies, the analysis of retail energy markets, and the design of emission reduction and renewable energy policies.
 Bruce has been a long-standing advisor to governments, regulators, market participants and interest groups in Australia and internationally.
-Bruce has been analysing the overall Victorian energy transition to low emissions at the lowest cost for a number of years.

 Join us at 7.30pm, Wednesday 31 March on Zoom and Facebook Live.